 3. A résumé

-Grant recipients and alternates will be notified no later than Friday, April 21, 2023.
-After notification, a grantee will have until Friday, May 19, 2023 to confirm acceptance of a committee-approved internship or request a deferment until the summer of 2023.
+Grant recipients and alternates will be notified in April.
+After notification, a grantee must confirm acceptance of a committee-approved internship or request a deferment until the next summer.
 If a grant recipient is unable to confirm acceptance and chooses not to defer, alternative candidates will be contacted.

 Internship Guidelines: